juliaroquette/VariabilityIndexes/README.md

 - For symmetric variability, $W\lesssim1$.
 - For highly asymmetric variability $W\ll 1$.

 **Note:** It is good as a complementary index for capture asymmetric variability behaviour.
+Note that this is used here as a ranking feature, rather than a statistical test, hence no p-value is returned.

 #### median absolute deviation (MAD): (`VariabilityIndex.mad`)